philthephatman/awesome-hacking-lists/hackwith.md

 - [wordpress-exploit-framework](https://github.com/rastating/wordpress-exploit-framework) - A Ruby framework for developing and using modules which aid in the penetration testing of WordPress powered websites and systems.
 - [arachni](https://github.com/Arachni/arachni) - Web Application Security Scanner Framework
 - [sploitkit](https://github.com/tresacton/sploitkit) - A suite of CLI tools I built to automate some of the tedious parts of exploit development (specifically, crafting Buffer Overflow Exploits)
-- [wpscan](https://github.com/wpscanteam/wpscan) - WPScan is a black box WordPress vulnerability scanner.
+- [wpscan](https://github.com/wpscanteam/wpscan) - WPScan is a black box WordPress vulnerability scanner

 ## Rust

 - [bingrep](https://github.com/m4b/bingrep) - like ~~grep~~ UBER, but for binaries
 - [syncookied](https://github.com/LTD-Beget/syncookied) - syn flood protection

+## SQLPL

+- [exploits](https://github.com/0xdea/exploits) - A handy collection of my public exploits, all in one place.

 ## Scala